 Content, content, content!

-Did I say content?
-Content is like the poor old second cousin that doesn’t get invited to the family events.
-Content is left out in the cold, till the last minute and then everyone panics and it’s action stations.
-At the eleventh hour, a bit of lacklustre content is shoved into a website and the button is pushed for go-live.
+Content is like the poor old second cousin who doesn’t get invited to the family events.
+Content is left out in the cold till the last minute, and then everyone panics and it’s action stations.
+At the eleventh hour, some lacklustre content is shoved into a website, and the button is pushed for go-live.
 I sound jaded, don’t I?
 Well, it’s for good reason.
 Too many times I’ve seen this happen.

 Content is king.